Prithvipal/image-shrink/README.md

 # image-shrink

-**Credit:** I have created this repo by following Udemy course created by Traversy Media
+**Credit:** I have created this repo by following Udemy course(Electron from scratch) created by Brad Traversy.